apache/pulsar/site/docs/latest/cookbooks/compaction.md

         .subscribe();
 ```

-As mentioned above, topic compaction in Pulsar works on a per-key basis.
-That means that messages that you produce on compacted topics need to have keys (the content of the key will depend on the use case).
+As mentioned above, topic compaction in Pulsar works on a *per-key basis*.
+That means that messages that you produce on compacted topics need to have keys (the content of the key will depend on your use case).
+Messages that don't have keys will be ignored by the compaction process.
 Here's an example Pulsar message with a key:

 ```java
 import org.apache.pulsar.client.api.Message;